Mullaghmore, County Sligo: History

 Lord Palmerston presided over Mullaghmore and North Sligo during the worst years of the Great Famine of the mid-19th century.
 During the summer and autumn of 1847, nine vessels, carrying over 2,000 persons, left Sligo port with tenants evicted and "shovelled out" from his Sligo estates.
 They arrived in Canada destitute and half-naked.
 The city of Saint John in the colony of New Brunswick had to take many of Palmerston's evicted tenants into care and, outraged, sent a scathing letter to Palmerston expressing regret and fury that he or his agents, "should have exposed such a numerous and distressed portion of his tenantry to the severity and privation of a New Brunswick winter ... unprovided with the common means of support, with broken-down constitutions and almost in a state of nudity ... without regard to humanity or even common decency."
 The graves of many of these unfortunate victims can be seen today on the old quarantine station, now a museum, at Grosse Isle, in the St. Lawrence River opposite Quebec City.

-Classiebawn was a favoured holiday retreat of Admiral of the Fleet Louis Mountbatten.
-It was off the Mullaghmore coast in August 1979 that Mountbatten, along with his fourteen-year-old grandson Nicholas Knatchbull, Doreen Knatchbull and County Fermanagh teenager Paul Maxwell, were killed by a bomb planted by the Provisional IRA.
+Classiebawn was a favoured holiday retreat of Admiral of the Fleet The 1st Earl Mountbatten of Burma, who had served as the last Viceroy of India.
+It was off the Mullaghmore coast in August 1979 that Lord Mountbatten of Burma, along with his fourteen-year-old grandson Nicholas Knatchbull and Doreen, Lady Brabourne, together with County Fermanagh teenager Paul Maxwell, were killed by a bomb planted by the Provisional IRA.

 In 2007, it hosted the final stage of Rally Ireland.
 Sebastian Loeb won the Rally of Ireland and went on to win his 4th World Championship title.